Ready Child, Ready School

 CAP4K requires that each child in a publicly funded preschool and kindergarten program have an Individual School Readiness plan (IRP).
 An IRP is an individual learning plan that is informed by ongoing assessment of a child’s progress in the developmental and academic domains.
 The department encourages educators to consider the IRP plan to be a living document where a child’s progress is recorded and a tool for informing instruction.

-Available now: CDE has created a School Readiness Assessment Guidance document which include a sample school readiness plan for optional use or modification at the local level.
-Click here to download.
-Click here for a readiness template.
+CDE created this sample school readiness plan for optional use or modification at the local level.